majek/puka/README.md

 -----------------------------------

 The easiest way to get started is to take a look at the examples and tweak them to your needs.
-You can't see more detailed documentation, as it doesn't exist right now.
+Detailed documentation doesn't exist now.
 If it existed it would live here:

 [http://majek.github.com/puka/](http://majek.github.com/puka/)

-There is also a bunch of fairly complicated examples hidden in the tests.
+There is also a bunch of fairly complicated examples hidden in the tests (see the `./tests` directory).